-How a historic drop in bank deposits shapes banks' loan supply?
-We exploit the effects of a large, and unexpected, increase in monetary policy rates to estimate the deposit channel of monetary policy using an extensive credit register that includes all bank-firm lending relationships in all euro area countries.
-We find that banks experiencing large deposit outflows reduce credit, but not the interest rate they charge, to the same borrower relative to other lenders.
+How do bank deposits shape lending?
+We estimate the impact of the deposit channel of monetary policy by looking at a large, and unexpected, increase in policy rates which led to many banks experiencing deposits outflows.
+By using an extensive credit register that includes the vast majority of bank-firm lending relationships in euro area countries, we find that banks experiencing deposit outflows reduce credit rather than increase the interest rate they charge (to the same borrower relative to other lenders).
 This credit restriction is stronger for fixed rate and longer maturity loans, but not for riskier borrowers.
-The effect is mostly driven by banks coming into the hiking period with a larger unhedged duration gap that renders borrowers of those banks more vulnerable to credit restrictions due to the deposit outflows as interest rates surge.
-We resort to the deposit beta as an instrument variable and a matched estimator that bear out the thrust of our results.
+The effect is larger for banks coming into the hiking period with a larger unhedged duration gap.
+This result is consistent with banks prioritizing the management of their duration gap, which affects the value of their deposits franchise, rather than short-term profitability considerations linked to their loan book.
+Monetary policy is transmitted to the loan supply via its impact on funding, and mainly with rationing strategies aimed at managing interest rate risk.